Amsterdam Travel Blog: Table of Contents

 One more suggestion: try Volt!
 Beautiful setting, simple good food, not too expensive.

-Things to do in Amsterdam – What Do the Locals Drink?
+Amsterdam Travel Blog – What Do the Locals Drink?

 Beer!
 And Genever, the ancestor of gin.